lurr98/spanish_variation/variation_phenomena.md

     - *ustede yevó carne, no me dio [0]*
 - in the same region mentioned above the direct object can be doubled by clitics (often just *lo*)
     - *lo mató una danta*

+## Characteristics of Costa Rican Spanish

+Costa Rican Spanish is "radically different" from the two adjacent countries, Panama and Nicaragua.

+Influence of indigenous languages on Costa Rican Spanish is minimal, creole English and West Indian English, however, are responsible for notable deviations in the local Spanish.

+### Morphological characteristics

+- use of the *voseo* and also *usted* even for friends and close family members
+    - along the border with Panama, the *voseo* forms are of type A (diphtongized forms)
+- preference of the diminutive *-ico* when the preceeding consonant is a /t/ or a /d/ or in order to reduplicate *-ito*
+    - *momentico*, *hermanitico*
+- in vernacular speech, collective nouns are often build by adding the suffix *-ada*
+    - *güilada* (group of children) from *güila* (small child)
+- use of the suffix *-era* to refer to the act of doing something, items related to a general activity or a general collective
+    - *conversadera* (having a conversation), *comidera* (food, eating)

+## Characteristics of Cuban Spanish

+Cuban Spanish is noticeably influenced by English due to its close ties with the US.
+Further, African presence was and is considerable in Cuba which lead to influences of different creole languages as well as a widely spoken Africanized Spanish pidgin on the Cuban Spanish.
+Black workers from Curacao also introduced the Afro-Iberian creole Papiamento.
+Due to a large wave of immigration from China, there are linguistic traces of Chinese in Cuban Spanish.

+### Morphological characteristics

+- Cuban Spanish uniformly uses *tú* for the familiar pronoun, often also extended to other first-time aquaintances
+- like Costa Rican Spanish, Cuban Spanish prefers to use the diminutive *-ico*
+    - *momentico*, *chiquitico*
+- suffixes that are derived from place names, usually converge to *-ero*
+    - *habanero*, *santiaguero*

+### Syntactic characteristics

+- non-inverted WH questions are the rule when the subject is a pronoun
+    - *¿Qué tú quieres?* (instead of *¿Qué quieres tú?*)
+- *más* precedes negative words
+    - *más nunca* (never again), *más nada* (nothing else), *más nadie* (nobody else)
+- lexical subjects of infinitives are common in Cuban Spanish
+    - *¿Qué tú me recomiendas para yo entender la lingüística?*

+## Characteristics of Dominican Spanish

+Spanish of the Dominican Republic shares similarities with Puerto Rico.
+The most significant extra-Hispanic influence on Dominican Spanish comes from African languages.
+At the rural border region, there is a small impact of Haitian creole

+### Morphological characteristics

+- in popular speech, plural of words ending in stressed vowels is often expressed by adding *-ses* instead of *-es* or *-s*
+    - *cafeses* (instead of *cafés*)
+- replacement of indcicative verb forms by subjunctive forms in main clauses.
+This process is mainly confined to the North of the country and mostly occurs for the first person plural
+    - *tenemos > tengamos*
+- often, the *-s* marking the second person singular verb forms are lost
+    - *tiene(s)*

+### Syntactic characteristics

+- frequent use of redundant subject pronouns, even for inanimate nouns (which isn't found in other Spanish dialects)
+    - *cuando tú acabe tú me avisa*
+    - *cómprela (las piñas) que ella son bonita*
+- *ello* is used instead of the null expletive in existential and extraposed sentences, also common is *ello sí / no* as an answer to questions
+    - *Ello hay maíz*
+    - *Ello es fácil llegar*
+- non-inverted WH questions are the rule when the subject is a pronoun (like Cuba!)
+    - *¿Qué tú quieres?* (instead of *¿Qué quieres tú?*)
+- common use of overt preposed subjects of infinitives (!), this may extend to gerunds or past participles
+    - *después de tú ido*
+- use of reduplicated *no* in postposed position
+    - *nosotros no vamos no*
+- in some regions, *su merced* is still used as a form of address (like Colombia!)